How to Design a More Effective Job Advert

 • What kind of knowledge/skills/experience are they likely to have?

 • What are they likely to have achieved?

 • What type of personality/temperament will fit into the culture?

 • What else does / can the company offer?

 • Including being with a market leader or innovator

 Ultimately the key is you have to know who your target market is and what excites them.
-You have very little time to get their attention an particularly with mobile ads need to be punchy and eye catching – no long paragraphs of text.
+You have very little time to get their attention, particularly with mobile ads, need to be punchy and eye-catching – no long paragraphs of text.
 Many platforms facilitate the use of graphics and images and these should be used appropriately to hit your target market